|Nutritional Guidelines (per serving)|

 - 1/4 cup finely chopped parsley

 - 1 (14-ounce) can undrained peeled tomatoes, broken up

 - Salt and pepper to taste

-- Devein, rinse and pat dry the head-on or tail-on shrimp and set aside.
-See this video on how to devein shell-on shrimp.
+Devein, rinse, and pat dry the head-on or tail-on shrimp and set aside.

-Note: If you are avoiding salt and MSG, try this homemade version of store-bought Vegeta.
+Note: If you are avoiding salt and MSG, try a homemade version of store-bought Vegeta.